-InUse-ReUse, which the Bugle featured in June 2019 issue, has a new project to use recycled wooden pallets from Brixton market.
+InUse-ReUse, which the Blog featured in June 2019, has a new project to use recycled wooden pallets from Brixton market.

 Founder Dennis Boateng launched the recycling outfit in 2017 with the support of the Brixton Business Improvement District.